Grave New World (Pretty Little Liars): Plot

 Aria and Emily find a room with an open window and prepare to leave the house and get help.
 As they hear Alison's screams, the girls retreat and the window's jagged glass shuts behind them.
 Meanwhile, Spencer walks into a greenhouse where she discovers the masked man waiting for her.
 They wrestle before Spencer picks up hedge cutters.
 She slices the man's hand and knocks him out.
 She reaches for his mask, but he awakens and grabs her.
 She breaks free before hitting her head against a wooden ledge.
-He picks up the hedge cuts ad stands over her.
+He picks up the hedge cuts and stands over her.

 Caleb finds Miranda and Hanna while Aria and Emily find an unconscious Spencer.
 Hanna shows Caleb and Miranda the door to the passageway, but the door won't open.
 Meanwhile, Miranda finds a grave marker with her name and image on it.
 Aria, Emily and Spencer listen to Alison's cries for help and discover a tape recorder with her voice playing.
 Mrs. Grunwald enters the room and tells the girls that it is her room and the tape was stolen from her office.
 She later has a psychic feeling, warning "One of you has been touched by the one Alison fears the most."
 Hanna learns from the girls that Alison is gone.

 Aria, Emily and Spencer find the car with a slashed tire.
 Miranda decides to go back into the house; Hanna sends Caleb off to help Miranda and returns to the girls, who have found the spare tire missing.
 Ezra pulls up and offers the girls a ride back to Rosewood.
 When they reach Rosewood, they discover Red Coat watching them and chase her into Spencer's backyard.
 Red Coat reveals herself as Alison and tells the girls she doesn't have time.
 She tells them that she wants to come back home but it still isn't safe.
 She runs away as Ezra approaches Aria with her phone.
 Back at Ravenswood, Miranda and Caleb discover a grave marker with Caleb's name and image on it.